 The Great Crested Newt course covers an introduction to the legislation affecting great crested newts, species identification and ecology, survey planning, survey methods including opportunities to practice eDNA survey, netting,bottle trapping, and egg searching, undertaking Habitat Suitability Index assessments for great crested newt and great crested newt mitigation.
 The course will take place from 9.00am until 9.00pm.

 The Grass ID course is a focused training day during which we will look at the structure of grasses and learn to understand the terminology used in keys.
 We will then go into how to ID the more common species.
 The course will involve both indoor and outdoor sessions.

 The course will involve learning about how to survey for butterflies and moths and introduce you to some of the common species.
 The course will be taught by local expert Dr. George Tordoff from Butterfly Conservation.

 Fern Identification – July 9th 2013

 The fern identification course will involve learning how to identify the more common ferns found in Wales.
 In addition, there will be an introduction to the biology and ecology of ferns.
 The course will be taught by Professor Barry Thomas of Aberystwyth University.

 The Japanese Knotweed course will look at identifying the different types of knotweed found in Wales (hybrids, giant, etc) and will discuss the pros and cons of current available control strategies including new research and advances.
 The course will be taught by Sean Hathaway, a Japanese knotweed expert.

-Contact us on 029 2041 0036 or email@example.com to find out dates of our courses and how to enrol.
-Alternatively, click on the buttons below.Booking Form
+Contact us on 029 2065 0331 or firstname.lastname@example.org to find out dates of our courses and how to enrol.